lsqing2153/MyJsoup/README.md

 # MyJsoup
-This is a reader using Jsoup
+This is a reader that uses jsoup to grab the content of the novel and display it.

 No one can see it anyway